xamoom/xamoom-ios-sdk/README.md

 # Usage

-If you want to use the [xamoom consumer endpoint](https://github.com/xamoom/xamoom.github.io/wiki) and already have an API-KEY for our system, then you are now so far in your project the first "xammom" steps to put.
+If you want to use the [xamoom consumer endpoint](https://github.com/xamoom/xamoom.github.io/wiki) and already have an API-KEY for our system, then you are now able to make your the first "xammom" steps.

 ## Setup XMMEnduserApi